Deep Learning Systems PostDoc Research Associate

-I am a graduate student at the University of Washington, pursuing a Ph.D. in Computer Science & Engineering.
-My research interest are in computer architecture and high performance computing.
+I am a Post-Doctoral Research Associate at the University of Washington in Computer Science & Engineering.
+My research focuses on hardware optimizations and cross-stack optimizations for deep learning systems.

-I work with Luis Ceze and Mark Oskin in the Sampa architecture group.
-I received my B.A.Sc. in Electrical and Computer Engineering from the University of Toronto in 2012.
-I am currently a visiting Ph.D. student at the University of Toronto hosted by Natalie Enright Jerger.
+I am advised by Luis Ceze in the SAMPL Deep Learning Systems research group.
+I received my B.A.Sc. in Electrical and Computer Engineering from the University of Toronto in 2012, and my M.S. and Ph.D. in Computer Science and Engineering from the University of Washington in 2015, and 2018 respectively.

-As part of my Master's project, I delevopped SNNAP, a co-processor prototype that can improve the energy efficiency of programs through an algorithmic transformation that approximates regions of code with neural networks.
-This work was partly funded by a Qualcomm Innovation Fellowship.
-This work is described in a paper that I presented at HPCA 2015.
+As part of my Master's degree, I developed SNNAP, a co-processor prototype that can improve the energy efficiency of programs by approximating regions of code with neural networks.
+This work was presented at HPCA 2015.